Iankimble/BLCH_Python/MONDAY Async Work/Async work Jan 8.md

 # Monday Async Work Jan 8th, 2024

-## Navigate to the folder we create last week called "last Python Unit" and create a new python file inside of that folder called AsyncWork_Jan8.py.
+- Navigate to the folder we create last week called <b>"last Python Unit"</b> and create a new python file inside of that folder called <b>AsyncWork_Jan8.py</b>.

-## Answer the following questions.
+- Answer the following questions.
 Your written responses should be written as either a string data type or a comment.
 You need to write in complete sentences to get full credit.

 1. List and explain three 3 reasons why programmers write documentation.